GraphQL vs. REST: Exploring how they work

 What is GraphQL?

-GraphQL is a JSON-like language that was invented in 2012 by Facebook.
-The company used it internally for three years before making it open-source in 2015.
+GraphQL is a JSON-like language that was invented in 2012 by engineers at Facebook as a response to limitations of the website’s Graph API.
+The company used it internally for three years before making it open source in 2015.
 In 2019, the ownership was transferred away from Facebook to the GraphQL Foundation.

-GraphQL is a type of API that works via its own query language (that’s where the QL bit comes from).
-Unlike REST, which can be a bit nebulous, GraphQL is a full-featured language with a specification, just like SQL.
+GraphQL is a type of API that works via its own Query Language (that’s where the QL bit comes from).
+Unlike REST, which is an architectural style and can vary widely in implementation, GraphQL is a full-featured language with a complete specification, just like SQL.

-As you see, it’s just HTTP, there’s no need for a library or framework to use GraphQL.
+As you see, it's still HTTP, so there’s no need for a library or framework to use GraphQL.

 A few things jump out: